Helena Drinking Water Quality

 2.71 ppb

-Helena lead levels are well within safe limits.
+Helena lead levels are well below the EPA action level.

 Regular testing is still recommended, as lead can enter water through household plumbing.